VVoiddd/Goork/README.md

 # Goork: Advanced Google Dorking Tool

-Goork is a Python-based tool designed to help you perform advanced Google searches (Google dorking) with ease.
-This tool allows you to build complex search queries using various parameters and opens the results in your default web browser.
+Goork is a Python-based tool designed to facilitate advanced Google searches (Google dorking) with ease.
+This tool enables users to construct intricate search queries using various parameters and view the results directly in their default web browser.

 ## Table of Contents